alexishetzel/alexishetzel/README.md

     -Skills used: Python, pandas, python-docx, date parsing, file generation, data normalization

 - More?
 TBD!
-I am working on building out this repository with more personal & educational projects.
+I am working on building out this repository with more personal & academic projects.
 More to come! 👩‍💻

 Tools: